sfsheath/gorbit/README.md

 Notes
 =====

-gorbit-nodes is combination of nodes from the github and purl.stanford.edu data.
+* gorbit-nodes is combination of nodes from the github and purl.stanford.edu data.
+* gorbit-sites.csv is a conversion of the JSON in api-sites.json into CSV.
+This was done in RStudio.